 In the morning, Hohenschwangau Castle seemed a benevolent spectator on the township below.

-Most people only know of the hamlet through seeking out the castle of the same name – or more commonly, coming to view the beautiful castle of Neuschwanstein which sits higher up the mountains, and which at first sight appears tiny.
+Most people only know of the hamlet of Hohenschwangau through seeking out the castle of the same name – or more commonly, coming to view the beautiful castle of Neuschwanstein which sits higher up the mountains, and which at first sight appears tiny.

 Neuschwanstein was not designed to house the full court, but as a retreat for the King and his guests.
 Its size reflects this, as it covers just 150 metres (about 164 yards) atop its rocky perch.